Israel kills Hamas spokesperson as security cabinet meets to discuss expanding offensive in Gaza

 The military has urged the hundreds of thousands of Palestinians in Gaza City to flee south, but many say they are exhausted after repeated displacements or unconvinced that any safe place in Gaza remains.

-Israel has signaled that aid to Gaza City could be cut, and it has announced new infrastructure projects in southern Gaza — steps that Palestinians say amount to forced displacement.
+Israel has signaled that aid to Gaza City will be reduced, and it has announced new infrastructure projects in southern Gaza — steps that Palestinians say amount to forced displacement.

 More deaths from hunger

-Seven more Palestinian adults died of malnutrition-related causes over the last 24 hours, Gaza's Health Ministry said Sunday.
+Seven more Palestinian adults died of malnutrition-related causes over the last 24 hours, Gaza's Health Ministry said.

 At least 63,371 Palestinians have died during the war, said the ministry, which does not say how many were fighters or civilians but that around half have been women and children.